Consensys/doc.teku/docs/reference/cli/index.md

 A comma-separated list of domain URLs for CORS validation.

 Listed domains can access the node using validator API calls.
 If your client interacts with Teku using a browser app (such as a block explorer), add the client domain to the list.

 The default is `none`.
 If you don't list any domains, browser apps can't interact with your Teku node.

 :::tip

 For testing and development purposes, use `*` to accept requests from any domain.
-We don’t recommend accepting requests from any domain for production environments.
+We don't recommend accepting requests from any domain for production environments.

 :::